 David did a lot of work in putting the holiday together & also included a variety of birds other than the ospreys at ‘rookeries’ as it was the nesting season for most egret & heron type birds.
 David, using his contacts in Florida, also managed to locate a site to photograph the 3rd rarest bird in North America, the Snail Kite!

-Hopefully, the images that I captured below will go some way to demonstrating the superb photographic opportunity, I would fully recommend the holiday to anyone who wants that different & special image.”
+Hopefully, the images that I captured below will go some way to demonstrating the superb photographic opportunity, I would fully recommend the tour to anyone who wants that different & special image.”

 Here is a selection of the images that Derek captured whilst in Florida attending our Osprey Photography Holiday during late-April 2016 …